2miners/CLO_reward/README.md

 # When I'll get my compensation?

-_All payouts will be proceeded after block 52510._
+_All payouts were successfully executed on the 20th of April._